-In this chapter Paul identifies various unbiblical ideologies.
+In this chapter, Paul identifies various unbiblical ideologies.
 He warns of gnosticism where the deity of Christ is denied.
-He identifies legalism which add works of the law to Christ's finished work of Calvary.
-He touches on mysticism, with its emphasis on dreams, visions, feelings and one's personal experience of the spiritual realm rather than on Christ and in this verse Paul cautions against asceticism, where holiness is acquired through severe self-discipline; self-denial; the renunciation of pleasures or austere religiosity rather than through faith in Christ.
+He identifies legalism which adds works of the law to Christ's finished work of Calvary.
+He touches on mysticism, with its emphasis on dreams, visions, feelings, and one's personal experience of the spiritual realm rather than on Christ, and in this verse Paul cautions against asceticism, where holiness is acquired through severe self-discipline, self-denial, the renunciation of pleasures, or austere religiosity, rather than through faith in Christ.

 Colossians 2:21 warns of the dangers of asceticism, which is a mixture of legalism and mysticism.
-He is warning Christians of becoming enslaved by man-made rules.
-He urges these believers not to impose worldly rites, rituals and regulations upon themselves, when their position in Christ has set them free from the curse of the Law.
-But when this verse is taken in isolation, it promotes the opposite of Paul's teaching, for we read - "Do not handle, do not taste, do not touch!".
+Paul is warning Christians of becoming enslaved by man-made rules.
+He urges these believers not to impose worldly rites, rituals, and regulations upon themselves, when their position in Christ has set them free from the curse of the Law.
+But when this verse is taken in isolation, it promotes the opposite of Paul's teaching, for we read, "Do not handle, do not taste, do not touch!."

 In reality, Paul is condemning those that teach Christians - do not handle or taste or touch certain things - because this is religiosity.
 This is the way of the world.
 Paul pleads with his readers, "if you have died with Christ to the elementary principles of the world," (i.e. by trusting Christ for salvation), "why, as if you were living in the world, do you submit yourself to decrees, such as, 'Do not handle, do not taste, do not touch!'"
 If you have died with Christ - you are freed from the curse of the Law.